civicinfo/votebymail/kentucky.md

 #### Absentee/Mail-in eligibility
-Any voter may request an absentee ballot during the 2020 general election.
+Any registered voter may request an absentee ballot during the 2020 general election.
 COVID-19 may be used as a reason on the application.

 #### How to apply for absentee/mail-in ballot